17 August 2024

 Connecting to SQL Server

 Next, set up a connection to your SQL Server database.
 In the appsettings.json file, add your SQL Server connection string.
-This string includes the server name, database name, and authentication details.
 To manage database operations, you'll use Entity Framework Core, which simplifies database interactions in .NET applications.

 Implementing CRUD Operations